davidpatrick/davidpatrick.github.io/_posts/2014-12-08-creating-a-launch-page-with-angular-mailchimp.md

 We are going to build this launch page off a free template from [BlackTie](http://www.blacktie.co/2014/03/counter-coming-soon-page/).
 [Download](https://dl.dropboxusercontent.com/u/105401917/BlackTie/counter.zip) this template and extract it into a new directory.

 ## Second Step - Install Angular components
-Open up terminal and CD that contains the index.html you just extracted.
+Open up terminal and CD into the directory that contains the index.html you just extracted.
 Run the following commands:

 {% highlight javascript %}
 bower install angular